spiritix/lada-cache/README.md

 - Automatically caches all database queries
 - Intelligent cache invalidation with high granularity
 - Works with existing code, no changes required after setup
+- Possibility to cache only specific models or exclude some models
 - Makes use of [Laravel Redis](http://laravel.com/docs/5.1/redis) (supports [clustering](http://laravel.com/docs/5.1/redis#introduction))
 - PHP7 and HHVM ready